cn1adil24/Spring-Boot-ChartGenerator/README.md

 This Spring Boot project demonstrates a simple application that reads existing CSV/XLS files from the project directory, writes them to an H2 database, and provides an endpoint to generate a PDF containing charts based on data stored in the database.

+## Sample Generated Report

+A sample generated report is included in this repository for your reference.
+You can find it in the `sample-reports` directory.
+This report serves as an example of what the application can produce when you access the chart PDF generation endpoint.

 ## Usage
 ### Generating PDF with Charts